 My jar lid “pinged”.
 Can I put these on the shelf?

-No. A pinging canning jar lid is not an indication of safety.
+A pinging canning jar lid is not an indication of a safe seal.
 Refrigerator pickles must be stored in the refrigerator or they will spoil.

 Refrigerator Dill Pickles